 In the meantime the current stock of the game has sold out, and people are still wanting to buy it.
 What does this mean?
 Rising prices in the aftermarket arena…specifically eBay.
 A few days ago I put my still in shrink copy of the game up on eBay, and I already have a bid.
 The current selling price is more than enough for me to pay for the new version with the expansion!
 By not opening the game I was able to sell it today, and get an upgraded game with an expansion (and corrected rule book) tomorrow.

-Well, not tomorrow, but in early 2021.
+Well, not tomorrow, but in later 2021 or early 2022.
 I don’t think I will have played all of my other un-played games by then, so I am okay with the delay.

 As I type this, there are only 41 minutes remaining in the current Kickstarter campaign for Everdell.
 By the time you read this, the campaign will no doubt be closed.
 I own the Collector Edition of all of the prior Everdell games (where available).
 It would seem that this would be a slam-dunk for me to back, right?
 So far, I haven’t.
 I am hoping that writing out my thoughts here will clarify whether I am (or am not) going to back, and why.
 Continue reading “Forty-One Minutes To Go…”

 Maybe the title of this post should have been, “Too Deluxe Or Not Too Deluxe?” 😀